Technical information on British high-voltage power lines

 Transposition

 Transposition exchanges the vertical positions of the phases on the line.
 For example, moving the top phase to the middle crossarms, middle phase to the bottom crossarms and bottom phase to the top crossarms.
-Such towers were designated DX (double circuit) and SX (single circuit)
+On double circuit lines, each transposition takes place on a transposition tower; these towers are based on the respective D30 type and are designated DX.
+The diagram below depicts a single transposition, showing one side of a double-circuit line:

-For details on transposition please refer to another reference source such as the transposition and transposition tower pages on Wikipedia.
-Transposition in this manner is no longer used in the UK, but some historic transposition towers remain in service albeit as regular through towers now.
+Transposition in this manner is no longer used in the UK.
+The transposition towers still exist, but are now wired as simple section towers.
+Details on why transposition was abandoned vary.
 Flash Bristow quoted an explanation from Ian McAulay on her Electricity Pylon Frequently Asked Questions page as follows:

 Early transmission practice in the UK did use transposition towers, but they were found to be unnecessary and the transpositions were generally eliminated when reconductoring lines that included them.
 Where they remain, transposition towers are just used as ordinary tension towers, but the extended top and bottom crossarms are characteristic.